-Nickname given, by the British scientists who identified it, to the thirteenth known SNC meteorite.
+Lucky 13 was the nickname given, by the British scientists who identified it, to the thirteenth known SNC meteorite.
 News of its identification was announced on August 12, 1998.
-The object, about the size of a softball and weighing 2.2 kg (4.8 lb) was found in the Sahara desert.
+The object, about the size of a softball and weighing 2.2 kilograms (4.8 pounds) was found in the Sahara desert.
 It is important because it appears to have come from a different part of Mars and to be of a different age from the other known SNC meteorites.
 It is also the only martian meteorite to have a private owner.
 Six of the others are owned by the US government and six by museums.